Automattic/jetpack/readme.txt

 * Social Icons: Add Stack Overflow support.
 Welcome to the Jetpack contributor ranks Muhammad Osama Arshad!
 * Sync: Report details on what is queued up to sync on the status endpoint.
 * Sync: Improve importer detection so we can better handle cases of imported content.
+* Sync: Add an option to disable sync for an entire network.
 * Testimonials: Sort by menu order to give site owners more flexibility for display.
 Thanks Felipe Elia!
 * Tiled Galleries: Add improved layout for when images are in the process of uploading.
 * Tiled Galleries: Add responsive imaging (srcset) support to the Tiled Gallery block.